dhanas72/master/README.md

 # master
-This is a master repository
+This is the branch for enhancing readme.